cs1302uga/cs1302-tutorials/packages2.md

 1. Now, modify the source code for your `cs1302.hello.HelloWorld` class to call the static method in `cs1302.util.HelloUtility`.
 To do this, you may:

-   1. Add an import statement between the `package` statement and class declation:
+   1. Add an import statement between the `package` statement and class declaration:

       ```java
       import cs1302.util.HelloUtility;